 Here at GameRefinery, we offer data and actionable insights on all of the ways mentioned above to boost retention.
-But in this blog post, we’re focusing on yet another set of tools that can help you to create compelling incentives for players to revisit your game: appointment mechanics.
+But in this blog post, we’re focusing on yet another set of tools that can help you create compelling incentives for players to revisit your game: appointment mechanics.

 There are many things to consider when building an appointment loop, including:

-- Time interval: does the mechanic refresh on an hourly, daily, weekly or monthly basis?
+- Time interval: does the mechanic refresh on an hourly, daily, weekly, or monthly basis?

-- Progression: is there a progression element included, e.g. a daily reward login calendar?
+- Progression: is there a progression element included, e.g., a daily reward login calendar?

 - Randomness level: Can players expect to know what they get as rewards, or is there a gacha (loot-box) mechanic involved?

 First, we’ll take a look at what data tells us about the popularity of these appointment mechanic components in different game categories.
-To be more specific, we’ll take a high-level look at top 200 grossing games (US market, iOS) in Casual, Mid-Core, Sports & Racing, and Casino and identify similarities and differences between these categories, as well as which features appear to differentiate the best performing games from the rest.
-If you’re interested in finding out more on how we categorize games here at GameRefinery, please make sure to check out this blog post on the topic.
+To be more specific, we’ll take a high-level look at the top 200 grossing games (US market, iOS) in Casual, Mid-Core, Sports & Racing, and Casino and identify similarities and differences between these categories, as well as which features appear to differentiate the best performing games from the rest.
+If you’re interested in finding out more about how we categorize games here at GameRefinery, please make sure to check out this blog post on the topic.

 Finally, we’ll also go over some examples of how different kinds of games have implemented appointment mechanics.